ztreinhart/k8s-optimization-demo/README.md

 Total Memory limits: 8704
 ```

-By default, the program will just summarize the resource requests and limits from the pods in the input file.
+By default, the program will summarize the resource requests and limits from the pods in the input file, but it will not schedule the pods onto nodes.
 To run the demo with the scheduler enabled, add the `-s` flag to the command:

 `python main.py -s sample_input.json`